hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 So, on average an air molecule travels around $80$ nm between collisions, a couple of hundred times its own diameter.
-In Exercise 15, you can see how *fast* air molecules diffuse.
+In Exercise 15, you can calculate how *fast* air molecules diffuse.

 One final technical point.
 Most of this collision cylinder technology assumes that we are